privaci/privaci.github.io/_posts/2017-02-18-second-ci_symposium.md

 * System design and/or implementations
 * Combinations of the above

-With author’s permission, accepted submissions would be posted on the website but not be considered archival publications.
+With author’s permission, accepted submissions will be posted on the website, but will not be considered archival publications.

 #### HOW TO SUBMIT